axelvaindal/HermesProject/README.md

 concept and ideas during team sessions. </p>

 <p>The Mind Map below shows the entire project area, with all particularities and was drawn during the opening
 session of the project.
-The objective was to find the more constraints as possible in order to make easiest the future designing session.</p>
+The objective was to find the more constraints as possible in order to make easiest the future designing.</p>

 <p align="center"><img src="https://cloud.githubusercontent.com/assets/11026659/16319468/c1ce39f4-3993-11e6-8445-64abb2495414.png" /></p>

 # Phase 1 - Connected Device

+During the first phase, we had to work in order to create the connected device used to collect data in order to proceed the further big data analysis.

 <p align="center"><img src="https://cloud.githubusercontent.com/assets/11026659/16190604/6f799622-36e0-11e6-8e90-47059148459a.png" /></p>